canonical/kratos-operator/README.md

 juju run kratos/0 create-admin-account username=admin123 password=abc123456 email=admin@example.com
 ```

-NOTE: The email registered for an admin account must not be used from any other user (admin or not).
+NOTE: The email registered for an admin account must not be used for any other user (admin or not).

 ### get-identity